zalando/postgres-operator/docs/index.md

 # Introduction

 The Postgres [operator](https://coreos.com/blog/introducing-operators.html)
-manages PostgreSQL clusters on Kubernetes:
+manages PostgreSQL clusters on Kubernetes (K8s):

 1. The operator watches additions, updates, and deletions of PostgreSQL cluster manifests and changes the running clusters accordingly.
-For example, when a user submits a new manifest, the operator fetches that manifest and spawns a new Postgres cluster along with all necessary entities such as Kubernetes StatefulSets and Postgres roles.
+For example, when a user submits a new manifest, the operator fetches that manifest and spawns a new Postgres cluster along with all necessary entities such as K8s StatefulSets and Postgres roles.
 See this [Postgres cluster manifest](https://github.com/zalando/postgres-operator/blob/master/manifests/complete-postgres-manifest.yaml) for settings that a manifest may contain.